GuanceCloud/guance-docs/docs/en/datakit/aliyun-access.md

 The cost situation is mainly divided into two parts:

 1. The first part is the private network access fee directly paid by Alibaba Cloud to your Alibaba Cloud account, mainly including the fees for private network connection PrivateLink and cloud analysis PrivateZone services.
 Refer to Alibaba Cloud official website [Private Network Connection PrivateLink Billing Instructions](https://help.aliyun.com/document_detail/198081.html){:target="_blank"} and [Cloud Parsing PrivateZone Billing Instructions](https://help.aliyun.com/document_detail/71338.html){:target="_blank"}.
 2. The second part is the cross-regional network transmission traffic fee.
-If your Alibaba Cloud resource is connected to the Guance Cloud Hangzhou site in Beijing Region, it will generate cross-regional traffic transmission fee, which will be paid out to your Guance Cloud bill.
+If your Alibaba Cloud resource is connected to the Guance Hangzhou site in Beijing Region, it will generate cross-regional traffic transmission fee, which will be paid out to your Guance bill.

 ## How to Use

-After the subscription is completed, it is completely transparent to your DataKit access Guance Cloud.
+After the subscription is completed, it is completely transparent to your DataKit access Guance.
 There is no need to modify the DataKit configuration, and the private network connection has been automatically established.
 You can log in to the cloud host and execute the following ping openway.guance.com command to view the IP pinged.
-If it is an intranet IP address, it means that you have successfully established a private network connection with the Guance Cloud data gateway:
+If it is an intranet IP address, it means that you have successfully established a private network connection with the Guance data gateway:

 ![](imgs/aliyun_3.png)